Weir High School

 Weir High School is a secondary public high school in the city of Weirton, West Virginia.
 It was established in 1916.
-Today, Weir High School is home to roughly 601 students in grades 9 through 12.
-It is a part of the Hancock County school district.
+Today, Weir High School is home to roughly 600 students in grades 9 through 12.
+It is a part of the Hancock County Schools.
 The school has been named a school of excellence and a national blue ribbon school.
 Its curriculum is broad and consists of career clusters designed to help students determine a path of higher education.

 History

 The original Weir High School opened its doors in what is now known as downtown Weirton, West Virginia, in 1916.
 At this time, however, the school was known as Central High School, for its students were from each of the unincorporated towns in the county.
 By then Hollidays Cove and two other outlying areas, Weirton Heights and Marland Heights surrounding the "Weir–Cove" area were growing at an astounding rate.
 In a 1937 article in Life the town of Weirton was noted as being the largest unincorporated town in the United States, with a vibrant community developed by Ernest T. Weir, including a swimming pool, golf course, and football stadium for Weir High School.